celo-org/react-celo/readme.md

 use-contrackit uses Tailwind for styling, to use the modal in dark mode simply add the class `tw-dark` to the root `<html />` tag of the web page.

+## Development

+To run use-contractkit locally, simply clone this repository and run:

+- `yarn`
+- `make dev`

+A hot reloading server should come up on `localhost:3000`, it's the exact same as what's at [use-contractkit.vercel.app](https://use-contractkit.vercel.app).

 ## Support

 Struggling with anything use-contractkit related?
 Jump into the [celo-org discord channel](https://chat.celo.org) and ask for help any time.